-The Videos Of Kanye West Calling Out Drake & Nick Cannon Over Kim Kardashian Are A Lot
+Kanye West Just Called Out Drake & Nick Cannon Over Talking About Kim K In A Video Rant

 Kanye West has officially changed his preferred rant social media platform from Twitter to Instagram.
 This time, he's coming for Drake, Nick Cannon, and Tyson Beckford.
 You might ask, "What do these three men have in common?"
 Oh, just that they've made reference to Kanye West's wife Kim Kardashian in one way or the other.
 Clearly, Yeezy is not having it.
 The videos of Kanye West calling out Nick Cannon and Drake are a LOT to take in, but you better believe fans just took a spontaneous work break to watch all the drama.
 Elite Daily reached out to West, Cannon, and Drake's teams for comment on the videos but did not hear back by the time of publication.